-- 7.30 There are currently five centres in Medway; Gillingham, Rochester, Rainham Mark Grammar School, Chatham South School and Chapter School (Strood). - 7.31 Anyone aged 16 or over is able to enrol on Adult Education courses.
+- 7.27 Medway Adult and Community Learning Service (MACLS) MACLS is committed to providing a wide range of learning opportunities for adults in Medway.
+Whether you want to learn news skills for work, develop your creativity or participate in learning activities with your children, we will have a course for you.
+There are currently five centres in Medway; Gillingham, Rochester, Rainham Mark Grammar School, Chatham South School and Chapter School (Strood). - 7.28 Anyone aged 16 or over is able to enrol on Adult Education courses.
 The service offers a wide variety of courses available to all Medway residents as well as having a service for those wanting professional development.
 It also is part of the national 'Train to Gain' scheme that offers support to employers to develop a more skilled workforce.